 It is with great interest that the ICPC participated at the Southern African Development Community (SADC) workshop to develop a set of tools to facilitate the implementation of their Guidelines on Crime and Violence prevention, held in Johannesburg on the 26 and 27 of November 2018.
-The guidelines themselves mark a bold recognition, by the Members States of the SADC, that crime and violence prevention is a transversal issue requiring the commitment of multiple stakeholders.
+The guidelines themselves mark a bold recognition by the Member States of the SADC that crime and violence prevention is a transversal issue requiring the commitment of multiple stakeholders.

-In this regard, ICPC is proud to have contributed to the development of these guidelines and to the creation of tools that will facilitate their implementation and would like to congratulate the SADC, the Southern Africa Regional Police Chief’s Cooperation Organisation (SARPCOO) and the African Policing Civilian Oversight Forum (APCOF) for their leadership in the field of crime and violence prevention in the region.
+In this regard, the ICPC is proud to have contributed to the development of these guidelines and to the creation of tools that will facilitate their implementation and would like to congratulate the SADC, the Southern Africa Regional Police Chief’s Cooperation Organisation (SARPCOO), and the African Policing Civilian Oversight Forum (APCOF) for their leadership in the field of crime and violence prevention in their region.

 Photo Credits : Zied Ben Chaabane.

-From June 4 to 8, 2018, Pablo Madriaza, ICPC’s Director of Research and Programmes, Ariane de Palacio, Senior Analyst, and Paul Girard, Board Member, made a visit to Chile, invited by Carabineros de Chile, in order to carry out a series of presentations regarding the modernization of the police and standards in terms of crime observation.
-The first presentation was held before Officers of the Criminal Analysis Department of the Chilean police, the second was made before Officers of the Police Science Academy and the third one was held in the Carabineros School of Police in front of Officers from various countries in Latin America.
-This visit was allowed the ICPC to get to know more about the new criminal analysis system implemented in most of the country's police stations, which seeks to change the crime prevention model of the national police.
+From June 4 to 8, 2018, Pablo Madriaza, the ICPC’s Director of Research and Programmes, Ariane de Palacio, Senior Analyst, and Paul Girard, Board Member, made a visit to Chile, invited by Carabineros de Chile, in order to carry out a series of presentations regarding the modernization of the police and standards in terms of crime observation.
+The first presentation was held before Officers of the Criminal Analysis Department of the Chilean police, the second was made before Officers of the Police Science Academy, and the third one was held in the Carabineros School of Police in front of Officers from various countries in Latin America.
+This visit has allowed the ICPC to get to know more about the new criminal analysis system implemented in most of the country's police stations which seeks to change the national police's crime prevention model.
 It was also an opportunity to strengthen links between the ICPC and Carabineros, which is a member of our organization.

-The thematic discussion of this year was on the subject of Criminal justice responses to prevent and counter cybercrime in all its forms, including through the strengthening of cooperation at the national and international levels.
+This year's thematic discussion was on Criminal justice responses to prevent and counter cybercrime in all its forms, including through the strengthening of cooperation on national and international levels.

-ICPC contributed in the debate during the PNI Workshop on Cybercrime by providing information from our 6th International report on Crime Prevention and Community Safety on the prevention of Cybercrime.
+The ICPC contributed to the debate during the PNI Workshop on Cybercrime by providing information from our 6th International report on Crime Prevention and Community Safety on the prevention of Cybercrime.
 The Report will be available in the Fall of 2018.

-On May 10 and 11, 2018 was held in Roma, Italy, the OSCE-wide Counter-Terrorism Conference on the Reverse Flow of Foreign Terrorists Fighters (FTFs): Challenges for the OSCE Area and Beyond.
+On May 10 and 11, 2018, the OSCE-wide Counter-Terrorism Conference on the Reverse Flow of Foreign Terrorists Fighters (FTFs): Challenges for the OSCE Area and Beyond was held in Roma, Italy.

 The following topics were discussed during the conference: